makersacademy/async-workshops/promises-workshop/README.md

 ### Process for understanding the flow of data

 This process layers on top of the process for understanding the flow of control.
-See the [callbacks worksheet](../callbacks-workshop/README.md) for a reminder of that process.
+See the [callbacks worksheet](../callbacks-workshop/README.md) for a reminder.

-1. Follow the flow of control.
+1. I follow the flow of control to understand what parts of my code will get run when.

+2. I imagine running my code.
+I make a provisional list of the values that I think variables will have and the values that will be returned by functions.

-2. `console.log` *variables* and *function return values* to see their data.
-Use more `console.log`s to follow this data as it flows on through the rest of your program.
+3. I `console.log` variables and function return values to see their data.
+I use more `console.log`s to follow this data as it flows on through the rest of my program.

 ## Workshop (1 hour)